 Note that in the Kalman filter approach presented above there is no correspondence between estimated tracks across time.
-This differs from our system which uses the continuity of the tracks at the boundaries between the one-, two- and three-source subspaces to reconstruct the individual tracks across time.
-A comparison between Fig. 10(b) and Fig. 9(d) also shows that our HMM model performs substantially better in estimating the individual source locations.
+This differs from our system which uses the continuity of the tracks at the boundaries between the one-, two-, and three-source subspaces to reconstruct the individual tracks across time.
+A comparison between Figs. 9(b) and 8(d) shows that our HMM model performs better in estimating the individual source locations.
+An evaluation of the Kalman filter approach on the three-speaker tracking task described in Table III results in 17% overestimation, 31% underestimation, and an accuracy of 12.87° with no background noise.
+With 40-dB SNR background noise, the Kalman filter yields 17% overestimation, 32% underestimation, and an accuracy of 10.14°.
+The slightly higher accuracy with background noise is probably due to sensitivity to the track initialization and termination rules.
+Our model produces more accurate tracking, while its underestimation error is substantially higher and overestimation error is significantly lower.

 VII.
-DISCUSSION
+CONCLUSION

 We have proposed a new approach for tracking multiple moving sound sources.
 Our approach includes an across-frequency statistical integration method for localization and an HMM framework that imposes continuity constraints across time for individual tracks along with a switching mechanism for transition between subspaces corresponding to different numbers of active sources.
-As a result, the system is able to automatically detect the number of active sources at a given time and estimate their locations.
+As a result, the system is able to automatically detect the number of active sources at a given time and provide accurate location estimates.
 Such a property is highly desirable in speech applications where speakers spontaneously change locations and utter words in a sporadic way.

-Our system may also be applied to the multi-source localization of stationary sources.
-Fig. 11 shows such an example with three stationary sources: one female speaker at -30° , one male speaker at 0° , and another female speaker at 30° .
+Our system may also be applied to multisource localization of stationary sources.
+Fig. 10 shows such an example with three stationary sources: one female speaker at -30° , one male speaker at 0° , and another female speaker at 30° .
 The signals for the three sources are equalized to have the same average energy at the two ears.
-To demonstrate the system capability to jump between the subspaces with zero, one, two and three sources, we let the three speech utterances start and end at different times.
+To demonstrate the system capability to jump between the subspaces with zero, one, two, and three sources, we let the three speech utterances start and end at different times.
 As shown in the figure, the system correctly detects the number of sources for a majority of time frames.
-Moreover, the source locations are estimated to within 5° of true azimuths.
+Moreover, the source locations are estimated to within 5° of the true azimuths.
 This demonstrates the potential of our system in localizing stationary sources.
-A standard localization method for stationary sources summates the cross-correlations across both frequency and time [18].
-Each prominent peak in the resulting summary cross-correlation indicates an active source.
+A standard localization method for stationary sources summates the cross correlations across both frequency and time [23].
+Each prominent peak in the resulting summary cross correlation indicates an active source.
 However, such pooling often leads to spurious or missing peaks, which in turn result in significant tracking errors.
-Tracking of individual sources across time as well as detection of the number of sources at a given time provides a more detailed description which may be necessary for improved accuracy.
+Tracking of individual sources across time as well as detecting the number of sources in each time frame gives a detailed description which may be necessary for improved accuracy in multitalker scenarios.